 Counseling is a key component in treating mental health disorders, including bipolar disorder.

 Everyone experiences ups and downs throughout their lives, and unfortunately, these kinds of circumstances are often unavoidable.
-While external stressors and life events such as workplace stress or moving to a new city are not the root cause of manic and depressive episodes, they can trigger them.
+While external stressors and life events such as workplace stress or moving to a new city are not the root causes of manic and depressive episodes, they can trigger them.

 Because stress often can’t be avoided, it’s important that those with mental health conditions like bipolar disorder learn to overcome obstacles and process their emotions in healthy, constructive ways.
 By learning coping mechanisms and understanding the nature of bipolar disorder, those who live with this condition may be able to avoid unnecessary episodes of mania and depression.
 Counseling is an essential tool for those learning to navigate this condition.